AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_send_receive_message_flutter.md

 You can use `ChatManagerListener` to listen for message events.
 You can add multiple `ChatManagerListener` objects to listen for multiple events.
 When you no longer listen for an event, for example, when you call `dispose`, ensure that you remove the object.

-When a message arrives, the recipient recieves an `onMessgesReceived` callback.
+When a message arrives, the recipient receives an `onMessgesReceived` callback.
 Each callback contains one or more messages.
 You can traverse the message list, and parse and render these messages in this callback.

 ```dart
 // Inherits and implements ChatManagerListener